thenexthub/Codira/CONTRIBUTING.md

 ### Code Review

-The Swift project relies heavily on code review to improve software quality:
+The Codira project relies heavily on code review to improve software quality:

 - All significant changes, by all developers, must be reviewed before they are committed to the repository.
 Smaller changes (or changes where the developer owns the component) can be reviewed after being committed.